wp-plugins/supra-csv-parser/readme.txt

 6. Easily debug issues

 == Changelog ==
+= 3.3.9 =
-= 3.3.8 =
+* adding the jquery table sorter to the csv preview/download buttons = 3.3.8 =
 * made some improvements to the ajax functionality on various pages
 * improved usability and user friendliness